DinukaPrasad/book-shop-GUI/README.md

 # book-shop-GUI

 ## About
-this is another version of book-shop application, this is GUI version
+- this is another version of book-shop application
+- this is GUI version